-- If you have asthma, a history of asthma or other allergic disease, bowel problems, ulcerative colitis, Crohn's disease - If you have other kidney, heart or liver problems (see "Do not take") - If you have a connective tissue disorder such as SLE (Systemic Lupus Erythematosus) - If you have chickenpox - If you are elderly you may get more side effects (see back of leaflet) - If you are taking any other painkillers or receiving regular treatment from your doctor - If you have heart problems including heart failure, angina (chest pain), or if you have had a heart attack, bypass surgery, peripheral artery disease (poor circulation in the legs or feet due to narrow or blocked arteries), or any kind of stroke (including 'mini-stroke' or transient ischaemic attack "TIA") see 'Risk of heart attack or stroke' under "Other important information" - If you have high blood pressure, diabetes, high cholesterol, have a family history of heart disease or stroke, or if you are a smoker - Children and adolescents: If you are between 12 and 18 years old and you are dehydrated you may get kidney problems - If you have an infection.
-This medicine may hide signs of infections such as fever and pain.
-It is therefore possible that Ibuprofen 400mg Tablets may delay appropriate treatment of infection, which may lead to an increased risk of complications.
-This has been observed in pneumonia caused by bacteria and bacterial skin infections related to chickenpox.
-If you take this medicine while you have an infection and your symptoms of the infection persist or worsen, consult a doctor without delay.
+- If you have other heart or liver problems (see "Do not take") - If you have a connective tissue disorder such as SLE (Systemic Lupus Frythematosus) - If you have chickenpox • If you are elderly - you may get more side - effects (see back of leaflet) • If you are taking any other painkillers or receiving regular treatment from your - If you have heart problems including heart! failure, angina (chest pain), or if you have had a heart attack, bypass surgery, peripheral artery disease (poor circulation in the legs or feet due to narrow or blocked arteries), or any kind of stroke (including "mini-stroke" or transient ischaemic attack "TIA") - see "Risk of heart attack or stroke" under "Other - If you have high blood pressure, diabetes, high cholesterol, have a family history of heart disease or stroke, or if you are a smoker - If you have an infection.